Deep Brain Stimulation and Decision-Making Tasks for Parkinson's Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators.

-What data supports the effectiveness of the treatment Medtronic's Percept PC DBS device for Parkinson's Disease?
+What prior data suggests that the Medtronic's Percept PC DBS device is safe for Parkinson's patients?

 Simon J Little, MBBS, PhD